zowe/community/Project Management/Meeting Minutes and Agenda/20190131/Meeting Minutes.md

     - API Mediation Layer & Security (Michael S/Marcel V or Kyle?)
       -
     - Foundation (CI/CD) (Mark/Steve/Mike/Nick)
+      - Working on incorporating ZSS into v1.0.0.
+Helping to test install scripts
+      - Working on License for v1.0.0.
+Could each squad please review and update this document as soon as possible: https://ibm.box.com/s/2ap56ewxzpcax56uugs49zfs81vel61y
-      -
+      - Will produce RC Candidate
     - Documentation (Brandon/Ashley/Jim/Julie)
       - Working with Mark on TPSR and Bill of Materials.
 New topics on doc site.
       - Working with Joe on ZSS install changes.
       - 1.0.0 Release notes under review.
 Provide comment/update by Feb 1.
 See https://github.com/zowe/docs-site/blob/docs-staging/docs/getting-started/summaryofchanges.md

 6. Legal Requirements